Medical Device in Indonesia

 By law, international companies are not entitled to register and distribute medical instruments in Indonesia.
 Only legal companies registered in Indonesia and classified under distributor can be used for these purposes.
 Notably, according to the Negative Investment List, the maximum foreign ownership of 49% is allowed.

-Cekindo provides nominee services and helps incorporate a fully-owned foreign-company as your maximum foreign share will be complemented with shares held by Cekindo.
+Cekindo provides Special Purpose Vehicle services and helps incorporate a fully-owned foreign-company as your maximum foreign share will be complemented with shares held by Cekindo.

 Another option of how investors can quickly penetrate the Indonesian market is to purchase a ready-made shelf company.

 By registering medical products under Cekindo, foreign investors do not need to incorporate their own legal entity in Indonesia.
-Based on the sale nominee agreement, your products will be registered under an independent third party that holds a Medical Distribution Licence in Indonesia (IPAK) such as Cekindo.
+Based on the Special Purpose Agreement, your products will be registered under an independent third party that holds a Medical Distribution Licence in Indonesia (IPAK) such as Cekindo.

 Medical Device Registration: The Procedures